 Your UK desktop PC, laptop, or tablet will all work in France.
 You can install French software and hardware on a UK computer and all will seamlessly integrate.
 Similarly if you purchase a computer with a French version of an operating system, you can mix and match English and French files and software.

 Many standard-length modem cables supplied in the UK are terminated in US RJ11 plugs at both ends because this is the standard connection to a PC.
 They are then fitted at one end with a suitable adapter for the UK.
 If this is the type of cable you are using, it’s a simple matter to remove the UK adapter and purchase the equivalent French adapter again from large supermarkets.

 For ADSL internet connections, your ISP will probably provide you with a RJ11 cable to be used with a filter, which means you do not need to concern yourself with the above.
 However, you should not have too many problems finding the cable or adapter you need in French supermarkets.

-Just because you are moving to France doesn’t mean that you have to change your keyboard, though a French keyboard will have the accented letters immediately accessible.
+Just because you are moving to France doesn’t mean that you have to change your keyboard.
+A French keyboard will have the accented letters immediately accessible but the configuration of the letters is different (AZERTY) from what you may be used to (QWERTY).
 If you only occasionally write in French or need accented letters on rare occasions, then definitely stick to your UK/US keyboard.
 If you do decide to purchase a French keyboard then use the Windows control panel (“Add Hardware”) to install it.